Cooking With Wood

 Additional mild woods include maple, cherry and oak.
 Cherry and oak help add a beautiful mahogany color to meats, whereas maple provides a touch of sweetness.

-Now that you know all about wood, find your own formula.
+Now that you know all about cooking with wood, find your own formula.
 There’s nothing wrong with cooking with a combination of fuel sources.
 For instance, you can start with lump charcoal and add a log or chunk of natural hardwood in varying flavors, depending on what you’re cooking.
 Or if you’re cooking with wood and you need a bit more heat for the final few minutes of your cook, throw on some briquettes instead of an entire log.
 Most of all, have fun.